To be removed from the Nevada Sex Offender Registry, even if eligible for early termination, you must:

 - Successfully completed a sex offender treatment program certified by the state of Nevada or by the Attorney General of the United States.3

-Your name will not be removed automatically from the Nevada sex offender registry even if you are eligible.
-To be relieved of your duty to register, you must file a petition for early termination with the district court in the jurisdiction in which you reside or, if you are not a permanent resident of Nevada, in the jurisdiction in which you work or go to school.
+Once you are eligible to get off the Nevada Sex Offender registry, you must file a petition for early termination with the district court in the jurisdiction in which you reside.
+If you are not a permanent resident of Nevada, you file in the jurisdiction in which you work or go to school.

-The court will then hold a hearing on your petition.
-You may present witnesses and other evidence at the hearing.
+The court will then hold a hearing on your petition, where you may present witnesses and other evidence.
 If the court determines from the evidence presented that you meet the requirements for early termination, it will issue an order stating that you no longer have a duty to register as a Nevada sex offender.4

-It usually takes about 6 to 8 months from the filing of a petition to get your duty to register terminated.
+It usually takes about six to eight months from the filing of a petition to get your duty to register terminated.
 Until your petition has been approved and the order has been entered, you must continue to comply with all sex offender registration requirements.

 Also see our article on pardons and restoring your gun rights.